MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 1. The ability to output textures

 ### UntitledImGuiFramework 0.6.5.0
-Since we released the 1.0 version [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils), we can also release release 0.6.5.0.
+Since we released the 1.0 version [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils), we also released release 0.6.5.0.

 ### UntitledXDGBasedir